This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Dark Brown Sugar: Using dark brown sugar adds sweetness along with a little moisture.
+• Dark Brown Sugar: Using dark brown sugar adds sweetness along with a little moisture.
+If you don’t have any on hand, you can use light brown sugar in equal amounts.

-- McCormick Food Color: I used red food dye, but the choice is yours!
+• Red Food Coloring: I used red food dye, but the choice is yours!
+You can omit if desired, however you will not get as bright of a red color.

-- Confectioner’s Sugar: Confectioner’s sugar is used in American buttercreams because its fine powder allows it to create a smooth buttercream without having to be heated.
+• Powdered Sugar: Confectioner’s sugar is used in buttercreams because its fine powder allows it to create a smooth buttercream without having to be heated.
+It’s also what gives my Donut Glaze Recipe its very excellent crackle qualities.

 Variations

-- Glaze: These cookies have beautiful cracked, sparkly tops and are gorgeous when drizzled with a glaze.
-Use the cream cheese glaze from my Carrot Cake Scones for a specifically elegant take.
-But really, as long as you have some powdered sugar and vanilla you can make a magical glaze to complement the red velvet flavor!
+• Glaze: These cookies have beautiful cracked, sparkly tops and are gorgeous when drizzled with a glaze.
+Use the cream cheese glaze from my Carrot Cake Scones for an elegant take, or try this easy cookie icing instead.

 Make the red velvet cookie dough: